coderabbitai/ai-pr-reviewer/README.md

   [more conservative data usage policy](https://openai.com/policies/api-data-usage-policies) compared to their ChatGPT offering.
 - This action is not affiliated with OpenAI.
-- This action is going through rapid iteration, so expect breaking changes.

 ## Usage